 Common ductile iron grades: QT400-15, QT400-18, QT450-10, QT500-7, QT600-9.

 Copper-based alloys are corrosion-resistant and feature low rates of wear.
 They are frequently used in applications such as ship or pump propellers, electrical components, and plumbing components.
-A versatile material, there are more than 400 different alloys featuring a wide variety of properties.
+A versatile material, more than 400 different alloys are featuring a wide variety of properties.